ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 The system sends the UIN, face image, iris image, and finger print image of the operator and supervisor to ID Authentication and receives a response as "TRUE" or "FALSE" to authenticate the operator and supervisor.
 If the biometric is valid, then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

 #### C. Authenticate using OTP and Password Validation
 The system validates officer with password/OTP authentication if the officer or supervisor ID is available but all biometrics (iris, fingerprint, face, pin) of officer or supervisor are null.
-In that case, the system checks if any of the officer or supervisor bio-metrics are available and officer or supervisor password/OTP is valid then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.
+In that case, the system checks if any of the officer or supervisor biometrics are available and officer or supervisor password/OTP is valid then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

 ## 3.2 Processing
 ### 3.2.1 Individual Data Validations